-Increasingly, print editions launched since 2003 are made directly from digital image files.
+Increasingly, my print editions launched since 2003 are made directly from digital image files.
 In other words, they are from digital captures and not film images.
 The quality is outstanding, and in the case of digital capture, the digital printmaking process is the only practical way to produce prints.
 These prints are literally the only versions of these images that exist, other than a computer monitor display.

 5. Do digital prints have the same value as traditional prints?

 All other things being equal, yes, they should have comparable value.
 Other authorities may answer this question differently, but my view comes from the perspective of a photographer familiar with both traditional and digital processes and whose work is a synthesis of both.
 There is no inherent superiority of one process over the other.
 Both involve a lot of machinery that can be temperamental and lacking in the degree of malleability needed at a given instant.
 Both require comparable levels of skill, patience, and artistic interpretation.
 Both are capable of achieving results that can be breathtaking or dismal depending upon the skill level of the practitioner.

 6. Is there an integrity inherent in the film original that is compromised by the process of digitization?

 Possibly, if the photographer is seeking to use the enhanced power and control of computer manipulation to significantly alter the content of the film image.
-But, the argument of traditional film images having more integrity than digital images because of inherent differences in the process is truly misplaced.
+But, the argument of traditional film images having more integrity than digital images because of inherent differences in the process is misplaced in my view.
 For many artists, their work is about manipulating reality.
-They readily montage images together, solarize prints, obliterate detail they don’t want to be present, etc. It was never their artistic intent to capture reality.
-Why should anyone be criticized for offering an alternative view of reality?
+They utilize montage, solarization, and retouching to alter their images.
+It was never their artistic intent to render reality faithfully.
+I don’t think anyone should be criticized for offering an alternative view of reality.